The Hankyoreh: History

-The newspaper was originally established as Hankyoreh Shinmun (한겨레신문) on 15 May 1988 by ex-journalists from the Dong-a Ilbo and Chosun Ilbo.
-At the time, government censors were in every newsroom, newspaper content was virtually dictated by the Ministry of Culture & Information, and newspapers had nearly the same articles on every page.
-Hankyoreh was intended to provide an independent, left-leaning and liberal-nationalist alternative to mainstream newspapers regarded as blindly pro-business and opposed to national reunification.
-To underscore its patriotism and its break with tradition, the Hankyoreh became the first daily to completely reject the use of hanja and use only hangul; it continues to make only limited use of the Latin alphabet and limits the use of loanwords.
+The newspaper was originally established as Hankyoreh Shinmun (한겨레신문) on 15 May 1988 by ex-journalists from The Dong-A Ilbo and The Chosun Ilbo.
+At the time, government censors were in every newsroom, newspaper content was virtually dictated by the Ministry of Culture and Information, and newspapers had nearly the same articles on every page.
+The Hankyoreh was intended to provide an independent, left-leaning and liberal-nationalist alternative to mainstream newspapers regarded as blindly pro-business and opposed to national reunification.
+To underscore its patriotism and its break with tradition, The Hankyoreh became the first daily to completely reject the use of Hanja and use only Hangul; it continues to make only limited use of the Latin alphabet and limits the use of loanwords.
 It was also the first newspaper in Korea to be printed horizontally instead of vertically.